dereklieu/starter/_posts/2016-05-16-textarea-test.md

-textarea stuff: 'ok: this: and this:' textarea stuff1: so on textarea stuff4: here's another thing.
+textarea stuff: 'ok: this: and this:' textarea stuff1: so on textarea stuff4: here's another thing. textarea stuff2: 'on: on: on: and then on some more.' textarea stuff3: default
 ---
 ## A New Post